Introduction to high throughput screening

 - Application deadline: No deadline

-Responsible teacher/s: Stina Berglund and Mikael Elofsson, Department of Chemistry, Umeå University
+Stina Berglund Fick and Erik Chorell, Department of Chemistry, Umeå University

 The course gives a broad introduction to high throughput screening (HTS) that is technique used to identify biologically active small organic molecules through screening of compound libraries with the help of robust test systems and advanced instrumentation.